hanabi/hanabi.github.io/README.md

 ### The Disease Bluff & The Heal Clue & The Double-Copy Bluff & The Pestilent (Double) Bluff

-* In the *Good Touch Bluff* convention, a *Bluff* is given that looks like a *Finesse*.
+* In the *Good Touch Bluff*, a *Bluff* is given that looks like a *Finesse*.
 However, what if something that looks like a *Good Touch Bluff* is done, but the "matching" card is not yet clued?
 * For example:
   * At the beginning of a 4-player game, Alice goes first.
   * Bob has a red 1 on slot 1 and a blue 2 on slot 2.